jonelo/jacksum/README.md

     $ jacksum -a crc:32,04C11DB7,0,false,false,FFFFFFFF,false -x -q txt:123456789
     377a6011 9

-Example 2: as above by using an alias
+Example 2: as above by using the alias (cksum)

     $ jacksum -a cksum -x -q txt:123456789
     377a6011 9